 Here's the finished tunic laid out.
 The trim was as close as I could get commercially to something inkle or tablet-woven, but it does make a good impression.
 The blue wool was left over from my apron dress, and had to be pieced together.

 A close-up of the top and sleeves.
 While I did do the hidden seams on the machine, all top-stitching is by hand.
 I flat-felled where I could, but for the most part I used the style Østergård describes on pg.
-99 of Woven Into The Earth
+99 of Woven Into The Earth.

 I may replace the trim later with something more authentic, but this is working for now.
 In this image you can see both the stitching holding down the blue accent and the double row of stitching holding the trim in place.